ValeriaP5/Whale-ecosystem-model/README.md

                     nrow = input$nstages, ncol = 3)
     xtemp[,1] <- asnum(input$stage_sizes)
     xtemp
+# Creates a matrix xtemp with rows equal to nstages and 3 columns.
+Populates the first column with initial population sizes (stage_sizes), parsed using asnum.
   }

 asnum <- function(x){
   as.numeric(unlist(strsplit(x, ",")))
+# Converts a comma-separated string into a numeric vector.

 }

 leslie <- function(tmax, Ninit, A){